Last Updated: August 7, 2026

 “I’m a freelance writer in [client’s industry].
 I really like your [work/messaging/products].
 I’d love to connect!”

-What NOT to do: Don’t pitch your services in the connection request.
+What NOT to do: Don’t pitch your services in the connection request or the first message.
 That’s like proposing marriage on the first date.
 Awkward and a little creepy.

 2. Engage Before You DM